rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

         ;load => res_timing_dahdi.so
         ;load => res_timing_pthread.so

-    Wondering why you need to do all of the modules with ‘res' first?
-Because these modules are special, they are ‘resources'.
+    Wondering why you need to do all of the modules with 'res' first?
+Because these modules are special, they are 'resources'.
 Resource modules need to be loaded before any other modules as they often satisfy dependency issues.

 2. Now, feel free to insert `load => module_name.so` lines for your remaining